-In the case of JSTQL, we are not implementing a programming language meant to be executed.
+With JSTQL, we are not implementing a programming language meant to be executed.
 We are using Langium in order to generate an AST that will be used as a markup language, similar to YAML, JSON or TOML [23].
 The main reason for using Langium in such an unconventional way is Langium provides support for Visual Studio Code integration, and it solves the issue of parsing the definition of each proposal manually.
-However with only the grammar we cannot actually verify the wildcards placed in apl\to\code and transform\to\code are correctly written.
-This is done by using a feature of Langium called Validator.
+However, with this grammar we cannot actually verify the wildcards placed in apl_to_code and transform_to_code are correctly written.
+To do this, we have implemented several validation rules.